Audrey Shin: 2019–2020 season: Youth Winter Olympian

-Shin began the season with a silver medal at the 2019 Philadelphia Summer international at the junior level and was assigned to JGP Russia, where she placed 12th.
+Shin began the season with a silver medal at the 2019 Philadelphia Summer international at the junior level and was assigned to JGP Russia, where she placed twelfth.

 Shin experienced several issues with her boots and blades that contributed to an unsuccessful start to the season.
 She failed to qualify for the 2020 U.S. Championships due to a sixth-place finish at the Eastern Sectional Final and coupled with her rough start to the season, considered quitting the sport.
 Shin was later assigned to compete at the 2020 Winter Youth Olympic Games in Lausanne, Switzerland, where she placed seventh.
 Shin described the Youth Winter Olympics as a "huge motivating factor" in her career.